SciML/StructuralIdentifiability.jl/docs/src/identifiability/identifiability.md

-# ָFunctions to Assess Parameter Identifiability
+# ָFunctions to Assess Identifiability

 ## Assessing All Types of Identifiability